ProSvizraRumantscha/pledarix/README.md

 - [ ] Finalize the design of the tooltip as sketched in Fig. 1
 - [ ] Update the database behind pledari.ch to include all languages in one table
 - [ ] Get from a prototype to a beta version which can be installed without programmer knowledge
+- [ ] Implement for other browsers
-- [ ] Add possibility to access the database behind (pledarigrond.ch)[http://pledarigrond.ch] to extend the word source for Rumantsch Grischun
+- [ ] Add possibility to access the database behind [pledarigrond.ch](http://pledarigrond.ch) to extend the word source for Rumantsch Grischun

 # Team